optixsolutions/laravel-media/README.md

 It stores them as a sanitised version of their original file name, and creates a media record in the database with the file's details.

-It's also possible to customise the way in which files are persisted on the server (as seen below).
+It's also possible to customise certain properties of the file before it gets uploaded.

 ```php
 $file = $request->input('file');